A Capella Singing Group Workshop Series

 Yale Children's Theater

 The Yale Children’s Theater is a Yale undergraduate organization that brings together a group of Yale students devoted to teaching, entertaining, and engaging kids with the dramatic arts.
-The Yale Children’s Theater produces four student-written shows each year, offers drama workshops and writing workshops for local students, and performs throughout the New Haven community.
-Programming reaches hundreds of students per year.
-The writing workshops are free of charge for New Haven students and are held on weekends at Dwight Hall during the academic year.
+The Yale Children’s Theater produces four student-written shows each year, offers drama and writing workshops for local students, and performs throughout the New Haven community, reaching hundreds of students per year.

 Yale Community Rowing